eclipsesource/tabris-js/doc/getting-started.md

 ## Publishing your app

 For submission to the App / Play Stores you will need to bundle, build and brand your app.
-The publishing workflow is not yet supported on tabrisjs.com, we will offer both a local build (which will rely on having local SDKs) and a build service.
+See "[Build your app](build.md)".

 ## Feedback
 Help us improve Tabris.js!
 [Feedback](mailto:care@eclipsesource.com?subject=Tabris.js%20feedback) is always welcome.
 Feel free to invite your friends if you find Tabris.js interesting.